jjvanzon/JJs-Reference-Architecture/code-style.md

 ```
 </td></tr></table>

-*Half* a namespace might not be preferred either, because when you want to rename a namespace, it may generate more manual work.
+*Half* a `namespace` might not be preferred either, because when you want to rename a `namespace`, it may generate more manual work.

 <table><tr><th class="red">